spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-sample.md

 # Building the downloaded sample

-The stream apps may may be configured to run with a Kafka broker or RabbitMQ, using a common code base.
+The stream apps may be configured to run with a Kafka broker or RabbitMQ, using a common code base.
 The only difference is in the executable jar files.
 In order for them to work with a Kafka broker, they require a Kafka binder dependency (enabled by default).
 For RabbitMQ, they require the Rabbit binder.

 <!--TIP-->